MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-admin-configure-ca-sso.md

 # Configuring CA Single Sign-On for DeployR

+**Applies to: DeployR 8.x**

+>Looking for the new documentation for the operationalization feature in Microsoft R Server 9.0.x ?
+[Start here](operationalize/about.md).

 ## Introduction

 This document is written as a guide for CA Single Sign-On (formerly known as SiteMinder) administrators interested in configuring CA Single Sign-On policies for use with DeployR.
 It is not meant to be a complete step-by-step manual, but rather offer enough instruction to permit experienced administrators to perform the necessary steps to configure for DeployR.
 Please consult the [CA website](http://support.ca.com/) for the complete CA Single Sign-On documentation.